Balochistan Youth Against Corona: A community support system in Pakistan

 The dramatic rise of COVID-19 has disrupted lives across the world and Pakistan is no exception.
 UNDP ranks Pakistan at 152 out of 189 countries in the Human Development Index, making its population one of the more vulnerable in terms of coping with the crisis.
 We are witnessing job losses, loss of daily wages, paucity of medical care affordability among others.
 These factors put people at the bottom of the pyramid most vulnerable.

-We have formed Balochistan Youth Against Corona (BYAC) with Mr. Sikander Bizenjo (our incoming curator at Karachi Hub) as the co-founder of the group along with Ms Banari.
-Their core team includes Yasir, Khalid and Rimsha.
-The group has so far served monthly rations to over 1200 + families in over 22 towns of Balochistan with the aim to reach 10,000 families.
-In addition, 140 protective gears, including personal protective equipment (PPE), N95 masks and face shields have been provided to doctors in Quetta.
+A youth response system, Balochistan Youth Against Corona (BYAC) was formed by Karachi Hub curator Mr. Sikander Bizenjo along with Ms Banari.
+The group has so far served monthly rations to over 2400+ needy and deserving families in over 39 towns of Balochistan and aim to reach 10,000 households.
+In addition, 658 protective gears, including personal protective equipment (PPE), N95 masks, face shields and handsanitizers have been provided to doctors and other medical frontline staff in various parts of Balochistan.

-Our Goals: Our main goal is to provide food rations to families in Balochistan who have no means to provide for their family’s food needs and to provide 1000+ healthcare workers with protective gear and face shields during this unprecedented global crisis.
-However, with the expansion of network and pool of resources, we also aim to: Conduct COVID-19 awareness drives; Provide basic disaster mental health education especially aiming to address the effects of quarantine; Create a network of relief organizations in the areas of our operation for better disaster preparedness and response; Conduct a study to prepare guidelines for volunteer groups, students and citizens to organize ad-hoc relief activities in remote areas to respond to disasters; Work with the local communities for disaster preparedness.
+Goals: The main goal of the initiative is to provide food rations to 40,000 people in Balochistan who have no means to provide for their family’s food needs who are living on bare minimum.
+Additionally, the project targets to provide 1000+ healthcare workers with protective gear and face shields during this unprecedented global crisis.
+However, with the expansion of network and pool of resources, they further also aim to: Conduct COVID-19 awareness drives; Provide basic disaster mental health education especially aiming to address the effects of quarantine; Create a network of relief organizations in the areas of our operation for better disaster preparedness and response; Conduct a study to prepare guidelines for volunteer groups, students and citizens to organize ad-hoc relief activities in remote areas to respond to disasters; Work with the local communities for disaster preparedness.

-Our team firmly believes in all kinds of partnerships and collaborations.
-You can help us arrange virtual fundraisers or meetings, find supplier discounts, assist in ration bags delivery and transportation, connect with more donors or volunteers and become our ambassador.
-We can always explore and find ways to work together; for us this is a teamwork for a cause.
+The BYAC team firmly believes in all kinds of partnerships and collaborations.
+You can help them arrange virtual fundraisers or meetings, find supplier discounts, assist in ration bags delivery and transportation, connect with more donors or volunteers and become their ambassadors.
+They are open to exploring and finding ways to work with different stakeholders.

 Point of contact:

-Sikander Bizenjo (Co-founder BYAC and incoming curator Karachi Hub of Global Shapers)
+Sikander Bizenjo (Co-founder BYAC and Curator Karachi Hub of Global Shapers)